er1chu/Middleman-HTML5Reset-Haml/readme.md

 ## Contribute

-This was inspired by Danny's original HTML5 Boilerplate-Haml build **[Jump on in](https://github.com/dannyprose/Middleman-HTML5BP-HAML)**.
+This was inspired by Danny's original [HTML5 Boilerplate-Haml build](https://github.com/dannyprose/Middleman-HTML5BP-HAML).
 If there are better defaults to include in a Middleman workflow, add them in.
 [I](http://erichu.info) just don't really like Boilerplate or Normalize or Susy.